rae-ralston/Simple-SQL-Bookstore/README.md

 ## Specifications

-- [ ] Any user can add books into the system via an admin page
+- [X] Any user can add books into the system via an admin page (100% Complete)
 - [ ] Books entered in the system are listed on the home page, in pages of 10
 - [ ] Users can search for books by title OR by author OR by genre, and search results will be presented in a new page
 - [ ] Users can view book details on a book detail page, linked to from the listing or search pages
-- [ ] All code submissions are peer reviewed via GitHub PR by the team, and master is always in a stable state (tests passed & site functions)
+- [X] All code submissions are peer reviewed via GitHub PR by the team, and master is always in a stable state (tests passed & site functions)

-How do you query in a column for a 'fuzzy' search join tables sql schema design how to write jasmine tests for database schemas how to write jasmine tests

 ### Required

-- [ ] The artifact produced is properly licensed, preferably with the [MIT license][mit-license].
+- [X] The artifact produced is properly licensed, preferably with the [MIT license][mit-license].

 ## Quality Rubric

 ## Code Quality Specs

 - [ ] No js hint errors
-- [ ] Variables, functions, css classes, etc. are meaningfully named.
+- [X] Variables, functions, css classes, etc. are meaningfully named.
 - [ ] Functions are small and serve a single purpose
 - [ ] Code is well organized into a meaningful file structure
 - [ ] Code is reasonably tested with a test suite